Interview: Building digital financial service networks in Lao PDR

 Digital finance expert David Kleiman shares insights from programmes with UNCDF

 David Kleiman came to Lao PDR as a Digital Finance Expert from PHB Development for the United Nations Capital Development Fund (UNCDF) programme MMP4 in 2014.
 Since that time, David has focused on building multiple and varied relationships within this developing environment for digital financial services (DFS).
 He shared views on the objectives and impact of his work.

 Can you briefly describe your core objectives to enable DFS?

 In 2013, when UNCDF MM4P started, there was no regulatory framework or guidelines – and therefore no service providers either.
-In order to jump start engagement, UNCDF MM4P applied a market-development approach to create an ecosystem for DFS to take root and flourish in the country.
-Much of our success to date has come from focus on three pillars of engagement:
+In order to jump-start engagement, UNCDF MM4P applied a market-development approach to creating an ecosystem for DFS to take root and flourish in the country.
+Much of our success to date has come from a focus on three pillars of engagement:

 - A strong and growing relationship with the central bank, Bank of the Lao PDR (BoL), to develop guidelines and regulations for providers who aim to offer DFS and to promote a positive exchange between industry, BoL and the government in general.

 - A direct strategic relationship with UNCDF partners – to promote, support and manage various project activities and to align their business objectives with UNCDF and BoL’s goals for financial inclusion.